AnastasiaPevgonen/SQL_training/README.md

 SELECT * FROM table WHERE age > 17; #to read data where students are older than 17

 SELECT brand FROM table WHERE ram = 8; # to read only those brands where ram is  greater than 8

+UPDATE table SET my_column = 'newValue';
+#to modify the column my_column with a new VALUES